jariast/obsidian-notes/React/React/FullStack Course/Part 9 TypeScript/9c Typing an Express app.md

 ```

 - The data manipulations will be handled by a separate file, a service.
 The services go in the `src/services` folder and can be named like `patientService`.
+- We can have all the type definitions inside a `Types` file, where we export all the definitions.
 - If we're using some `json` file as the source of data it  is a good idea to convert it to a TypeScript file and export the data using the correct Type definitions that we require.
 Sometimes if we import the JSON file directly, we would have to make a `Type Assertion` and they should be avoided as much as possible.
-- Within a single directory, it is important to name all the valid Modules with different extensions, something unique.
-Please refer to [the course](https://fullstackopen.com/en/part9/typing_an_express_app#node-and-json-modules) for a detailed explanation.
+- Within a single directory, it is important to name all the valid Modules with different extensions, something unique.22 Please refer to [the course](https://fullstackopen.com/en/part9/typing_an_express_app#node-and-json-modules) for a detailed explanation.